 Donna J. Dworkin serves as the company President, directing the administrative, marketing, and educational programs for the company.
 Donna has an extensive background in publishing and business administration working throughout the U.S. for USA TODAY and Gannett Publishing.
 With a commitment to quality and service, under Donna's direction, Lifesaving Resources strives to provide excellence in the development of our training materials and educational curriculums, as well as the conduct of our services and training programs.

 Donna's hobbies include interior design and re-design.
 Over the years, Donna has created a beautiful work environment for the Lifesaving Resources' offices and training centers.
 And, our staff, faculty, instructors, students, and clients have all appreciated the beautiful atmosphere and surroundings.
 Now that our offices are located in Cape Porpoise, Maine, the environment is that much more beautiful.
 For information on our headquarters, please access: http://www.lifesaving.com/headquarters.

-Gerry has written and published over 40 articles and has consulted on over 250 drowning and aquatic injury litigation cases as both a Plaintiff and Defense Forensics Expert.
+Gerry has written and published over 40 articles and has consulted on over 225 drowning and aquatic injury litigation cases as both a Plaintiff and Defense Forensics Expert.
 Gerry is a graduate from the University of Bridgeport in Connecticut, and has worked for and consulted for the American Red Cross as a Health and Safety Services Professional, and for the Association for Pool and Spa Professionals (APSP).
-As a frequent guest speaker and trainer in the Lifeguard, Aquatic Recreation, EMS, and Fire and Rescue fields, Gerry Dworkin is considered an expert and qualified educator throughout the United States.
+As a frequent guest speaker and trainer in the Lifeguard, Aquatic Recreation, EMS, and Fire and Rescue fields, Gerry Dworkin is considered an expert and qualified educator throughout the United States as well as Internationally.